Information Package / Course Catalogue

 Week 2 - Theoretical & Practice

-Explaining the concept of planting design, giving information about the importance of plants in landscape architecture and the importance of planting design.
+The concept of planting design; the place of plants in landscape architecture, the purposes for which they are used in design, and the importance of planting design

 Week 3 - Theoretical & Practice